-A donation of $250 will be made to a nonprofit organization of the recipient’s choosing.
+A $250 award will be given to a nonprofit organization of the recipient’s choosing.
 The Engaged Alumni Award winner will also be honored during the spring semester.

 2020 Recipient Anisa Yudawanti (’19)